mdeguzis/SteamOS-Tools/docs/web-apps-readme.md

 ```

 Resize Chrome to be really full screen (so to cover everything) using F11 on your keyboard, then close it with Ctrl+W. Return to Steam, and try it again in Xephyr to see if that is still the case (or even try smaller window sizes to see if it remembers them).

-If you have any questions, comments, or criticisms, please submit an issues ticket on GitHub.

 ***